If you’re thinking about installing a wood burning stove and would like to get a handle on prices, this page is for you.

 If you don’t have a chimney, you’ll need a twinwall flue piped outside the building and up above the roofline.
 Expect this to cost around £900-£1100 extra, depending on the complexity of the installation.

-The Best Size Stove For Your Room
+What Is The Best Size Stove For My Room?

 Stoves come in many shapes and sizes but the power output determines how much space the appliance will heat up adequately.